• info@tabletennisnorth.ca

 The committee is committed to foster an inclusive and diverse environment within the organizations.
 It was created for the benefit of all and aims to have representation across the entirety of the NWT.
 You will see our members at the Arctic Winter Games trials this week, so if you see them say “Hi” to Thorsten, Beverly and Shakita.

 We are always open to welcoming more members who share our values and are passionate about promoting equity and diversity in sports.
-If you would like to learn more or get involved, please send an email to media@hockeynorth.ca or info@tabletennisnorth.ca.
+If you would like to learn more or get involved, please send an email to [email protected] or [email protected].
 Our committee is proud of the diversity we have already achieved and will continue to work towards creating an inclusive space for all.

 12